Creditor Harassment Sample Letter Template

 To relay your communication preferences and stop calls completely, you should inform your creditor in writing.
 That’s why we made our free creditor harassment letter template.
 We want to make the process easier and less stressful.

-If they don’t adhere to your preferences, you can escalate the warning as a complaint to the Financial Ombudsman Service
+If they don’t adhere to your preferences, you can escalate the warning as a complaint to the Financial Ombudsman Service.

-Can debt collectors turn up on your doorstep?
+Can they turn up on your doorstep?

 A debt collection worker or creditor can come to your home to discuss the debt, but you do not have to answer the door or speak to them.
 And you certainly don’t have to let them inside.
 If they refuse to leave your property, you should call the police.